 - What if engagement totally dies?

-- What if we lose all the activity from our old community when we transition?
+- What if we lose all the activity from our old group when we transition?

-- What if members start their own rogue communities because they hate our new platform?
+- What if users start their own rogue communities because they hate our new platform?

 But whatever your worries are, moving your community to an official community platform could be what it needs to become even better.
 Plus, with Yahoo Groups shutting down, it's definitely a good time to think about a new home for your community.

-To get you to that new, better place, there are some strategic elements to think about as you transition your community from one platform (be it social media, a different company, or a listserv) to another.
+To get you to that new, better place, there are some strategic elements to think about as you transition your community from a social media group to an official community platform.